jbcodeforce/tvpt-docs/docs/technology/kafka-overview/index.md

 * At least three master nodes (always an odd number of nodes).
 One is active at master, the others are in standby.
 The election of the master is using the quorum algorithm.
 * Three proxy nodes.
-* At least three worker nodes, but with zookeeper and Kafka clusters, we may need to have at least three more nodes as we do not want to have zookeeper and Kafka brokers sharing the same host as other pods if the Kakfa traffic is supposed to grow.
+* At least three worker nodes, but with zookeeper and Kafka clusters, we may need to have at least three more nodes as we do not want to have zookeeper and Kafka brokers sharing the same host as other pods if the Kafka traffic is supposed to grow.
 * Externalize the management stack to three manager nodes
-* Shared storage outside of the cluster to support private image registry, audit logs, and statefulset data persistence (like the Kakfa broker file systems).
+* Shared storage outside of the cluster to support private image registry, audit logs, and statefulset data persistence (like the Kafka broker file systems).
 * Use `etcd` cluster: See recommendations [from this article](https://github.com/coreos/etcd/blob/master/Documentation/op-guide/clustering.md).
 The virtual IP manager assigns virtual IP addresses to master and proxy nodes and monitors the health of the cluster.
 It leverages `etcd` for storing information, so it is important that `etcd` is high available too and connected to low latency network below 10ms.

 Traditionally disaster recovery and high availability were always consider separated subjects.
 Now active/active deployment where workloads are deployed in different data centers, is becoming a common request.